Library

 A 32-year-old bodybuilder has decided to go on a diet consisting of egg whites to ensure only proteins for muscle growth.
 After a few weeks, he experiences decreased energy and is found to be hypoglycemic.
 A nutritionist tells the patient that he most likely has a deficiency of vitamin Biotin.
-Which of the following enzymes is unable to catalyze its step in synthesizing glucose from pyruvate?
+Which of the following enzymes cannot catalyze its step in synthesizing glucose from pyruvate?

 A) Pyruvate carboxylase